After Missouri Execution of Marcellus Williams, Killings of Possibly ‘Innocent People’ Continue

 By Andrea Bernal

-BONNE TERRE, MO – The State of Missouri’s recent execution here of Marcellus Williams, a man falsely accused of Felicia Gayle’s murder with no physical evidence linking him to the 1998 murder case, was the focus of an article from The Atlantic titled “Why Are Innocent People Still Being Executed?” written by Elizabeth Bruening.
+BONNE TERRE, MO – The State of Missouri’s recent execution here of Marcellus Williams, a man falsely accused of Felicia Gayle’s murder with no physical evidence linking him to the 1998 murder case, was the focus of an article from The Atlantic entitled “Why Are Innocent People Still Being Executed?” and written by Elizabeth Bruening.

 Bruening discusses Williams’ case to ultimately critique the justice system’s continuous use of the death penalty by asking the question—“why are innocent people—and those with a good chance of proving their innocence—still being executed?”

-Williams’ trial, the article explains, consisted of a “shoddy defense” and a jury consisting of 11 white jurors and “only 1 Black juror, noting “(Gayle was white; Williams was Black.)”
+Williams’ trial, the article explains, consisted of a “shoddy defense” and a jury consisting of 11 white jurors and “only 1 Black juror, noting Gayle was white; Williams was Black.”

 The article explains Williams’ execution had been “scheduled and halted twice before amid concerns about his guilt” and Eric Greitens, Missouri’s previous governor, had granted Williams a day-of-stay and even assembled a committee to investigate his case.